-22.0 KEY URBAN RENEWAL ACHIEVEMENTS
+21.0 KEY URBAN RENEWAL ACHIEVEMENTS

-- 22.1 The Highways and Transportation Department won Beacon Council status in 2004, under the theme 'Better Local Public Transport'. - 22.2 In November 2003, the Planning Department achieved runner up status in the Local Government Award category of the AGI Awards (Association of Geographic Information) for its on-line planning application system and were short-listed in the 2004 Local Government Chronicle Awards category of 'Improving Services with E-Technology'. - 22.3 Landscape Services won Beacon Council status in 2002, under the theme 'Improving Urban Green Spaces'. - 22.4 In the Best Value Audit Inspection carried out in 2003 for urban renewal, the service was awarded a Good 2 Service with 'Promising Prospects for Improvement.'
+21.1 The Highways and Transportation Department won Beacon Council status in 2004, under the theme 'Better Local Public Transport'.

+21.2 In November 2003, the Planning

+Department achieved runner up status in the Local Government Award category of the AGI Awards (Association of Geographic Information) for its on-line planning application system and were short-listed in the 2004 Local Government Chronicle Awards category of 'Improving Services with E-Technology'.

+21.3 Landscape Services won Beacon Council status in 2002, under the theme 'Improving Urban Green Spaces'.

+21.4 In the Best Value Audit Inspection carried out in 2003 for urban renewal, the service was awarded a Good 2 Service with 'Promising Prospects for Improvement.'
 Halton was praised for having a strong track record over many years of reclaiming contaminated and derelict land and of completing re-development projects on the land released.
 Inspectors felt that Halton had been successful in creating employment opportunities by attracting private sector investment into the Borough.
 In addition, they found that Halton had good working relationships with locally based businesses and that progress had been made in demonstrating leadership in partnership-working and devolving influence over the use of resources to local communities.
 Relative data showed Halton compared well with others on refurbishing derelict housing.

-- 22.5 Awards Won for Halton Regeneration Schemes in 2004/5/6: - 22.5.1 Green Apple Awards for: - 22.5.1.1 Halton Business Forum, Victoria Square, Widnes (2004); - 22.5.1.2 Transporter House, Widnes (2004); - 22.5.1.3 The regeneration of the Kingsway Learning Centre, Widnes (2005); - 22.5.2 Royal Institute of British Architects (RIBA) Award for The Brindley Arts Centre, Runcorn (2005); - 22.5.3 Royal Town Planning Institute (RTPI) for the Wigg Island reclamation project in Runcorn (2004); - 22.5.4 2005 Regeneration Award: Best Design-led Regeneration Project awarded for The Brindley Arts Centre, Runcorn (2005); - 22.5.5 Civic Trust 2005: Centre Vision Special Award for The Brindley Arts Centre, Runcorn; - 22.5.6 'Green Flag' for Parks & Open Spaces for Wigg Island, Runcorn (2006); - 22.5.7 Local Government Chronicle (LGC) Environment Award 2006 for the development of the former Coal Stockyard (now Ted Gleave Fields) into playing fields. - 22.5.8 Chartered Institute of Housing: Excellence in Delivering Regeneration Award for Castlefields area (2006). - 22.5.9 Regional Property Awards: Best Partnership Project (with Plus Housing Group) for the Waterbridge Mews Development (2006) in Castlefields. - 22.5.10 Daily Post Regional Property Awards 2007: Best Partnership Project for the Phoenix Park Pavillion, Castlefields. - 22.5.11 RENEW Exempler Learning Project 2007: Castlefields Regeneration Programme. - 22.5.12 RICS Awards 2007: Phoenix Park shortlisted in Community Benefit category. - 22.6 In addition, a number of other projects have been shortlisted for awards for this year, but results have, to date, not been announced.
+21.5 Awards Won for Halton Regeneration Schemes in 2004/5/6:

+21.5.1 Green Apple Awards for:

+21.5.1.1 Halton Business Forum, Victoria Square, Widnes (2004);

+21.5.1.2 Transporter House, Widnes (2004);

+21.5.1.3 The regeneration of the Kingsway Learning Centre, Widnes (2005);

+21.5.2 Royal Institute of British Architects (RIBA) Award for The Brindley Arts Centre, Runcorn (2005);

+21.5.3 Royal Town Planning Institute (RTPI) for the Wigg Island reclamation project in Runcorn (2004);

+21.5.4 2005 Regeneration Award: Best Design-led

+Regeneration Project awarded for The Brindley Arts Centre, Runcorn (2005);

+- 21.5.5 Civic Trust 2005: Centre Vision Special Award for The Brindley Arts Centre, Runcorn; - 21.5.6 'Green Flag' for Parks & Open Spaces for Wigg Island, Runcorn (2006); - 21.5.7 Local Government Chronicle (LGC) Environment Award 2006 for the development of the former Coal Stockyard (now Ted Gleave Fields) into playing fields. - 21.5.8 Chartered Institute of Housing: Excellence in Delivering Regeneration Award for Castlefields area (2006). - 21.5.9 Regional Property Awards: Best Partnership Project (with Plus Housing Group) for the Waterbridge Mews Development (2006) in Castlefields. - 21.6 In addition, a number of projects have been shortlisted for awards for this year, but results have, to date, not been announced.

-23.0 URBAN RENEWAL WORKING STRUCTURES AND PARTNERSHIPS
+22.0 URBAN RENEWAL WORKING STRUCTURES AND PARTNERSHIPS